TSIE / English Support

-In the same way that TSIE’s Conversation Circle (see below) brings international TSIE students together with American students through internationally-focused, on-campus events, the TSIE Conversation Partner Program also facilitates the sharing of diversity among Texas State students.
-This program pairs individual TSIE students with an American Texas State student.
-Each pairs are assigned by the TSIE office but the pairs have complete freedom over the topics exchanged.
+In the same way that TSIE’s Conversation Circle (see below) brings international students together with American students through internationally-focused, on-campus events, the TSIE Conversation Partner Program also facilitates the sharing of diversity among Texas State students.
+This program pairs individual TSIE students and fully-admitted international students with American Texas State students.
+Each pair is assigned by the TSIE office but the pairs have complete freedom over the topics exchanged.
 Each pair traditionally meets an average of 1 hour per week during the regular semesters (fall and spring).
-The TSIE student and the American student are responsible for arranging a meeting as well as what will be discussed, be it formal tutoring or casual conversation.
+The international student and the American student are responsible for arranging a meeting as well as what will be discussed, be it formal tutoring or casual conversation.
 This program is free of charge and open to all interested Texas State students of all academic levels.

 For more information or to get involved in the Conversation Circle Program, please visit contact our office here.

 This contest is an opportunity for TSIE students to explore texts outside of their classroom requirements for the purposes of pleasure and English improvement.
-Winners of the contest are awarded a cash prize and also featured on the TSIE website and TSIE Facebook.
+Winners of the contest are awarded a cash prize and are also featured on the TSIE website and the TSIE Facebook page.

-The Raigosa Family Reading for TSIE Students was named after former TSIE students, Maria, Juan, and Mauricio Raigosa who displayed friendly and studious attitudes in and outside of the classroom.
-Each student was dedicated to accomplishing their goals at Texas State University and the US, despite the hardships that their family had faced after one of the students, Maria Raigosa, had been in a serious car accident.
+The Raigosa Family Reading for TSIE Students was named after three former TSIE students: Maria, Juan, and Mauricio Raigosa, who displayed friendly and studious attitudes in and outside of the classroom.
+Each student was dedicated to accomplishing their goals at Texas State University and the U.S., despite the hardships that their family had faced after one of the students, Maria, had been in a serious car accident.
+Despite this personal trial, the family displayed amazing courage in the TSIE program at Texas State.
 Each student's biography is below.

-Maria Raigosa was a student at TSIE from spring 2007 to fall 2007.
+Maria Raigosa was a TSIE student from spring 2007 to fall 2007.
 Maria is a great example of striving for success no matter what difficulties arise.
 She came to Texas State after surviving a car accident that left her paralyzed from the neck down.
-Instead of giving up, she moved forward to complete rehabilitation in Colombia and then on to the US to finish English proficiency at TSIE.
+Instead of giving up, she moved forward to complete rehabilitation in Colombia and then on to the U.S. to gain English proficiency at Texas State in the TSIE program.
 She went on to earn an MBA at Texas State University.
 Maria is now enrolled in University of Central Florida to continue her education.
 Maria has a BBA from Universidad Icesi in Cali Colombia.

 Juan Raigosa was a TSIE student from summer 2007 to summer 2011.
-He became a “star student” because he was brave enough to work on his English language proficiency in his senior years while helping his daughter, Maria, get to her classes at Texas State.
-When he started at TSIE, he was 72.
-Mr. Raigosa became proficient at the high intermediate level at TSIE.
+He became a “star student” because as a senior citizen he was brave enough to work on his English language proficiency while helping his daughter, Maria, get to her classes at Texas State.
+When he started his TSIE English training, he was 72.
+Mr. Raigosa became proficient at the high intermediate level in the TSIE program.
 He impressed everyone with his consistent, high quality work.
 Mr. Raigosa retired from a career in Agronomic Engineering after working 26 years in the sugar cane industry.

 Mauricio Raigosa was a TSIE student during the spring and summer semesters of 2001.
 He went on to earn an MBA degree at Texas State University and is now employed at 3M in Minnesota.
 Mauricio holds a Bachelor of Science in Industrial Engineering from Pontificia Universidad Javeriana in Colombia.